EXPLAINER: R. Kelly acquitted on rigging trial. Why?

 Their star witness was Jane.

 On the stand, she said publicly for the first time that she was the girl in the video at the center of both the federal trial and the trial 14 years ago.
-She said she was 14 in the video and that the man was Kelly, who would have been around 30.
+She said was 14.
+Kelly, who would have been around 30.

-Jane’s mother, who went by “Susan,” also testified.
-She said she lied to the state grand jury, in part because she and her husband felt threatened by Kelly and feared for their lives.
+Jane’s mother, who also went by “Susan,” also testified.
+She said she lied to a state grand jury 20 years ago, in part because she and her husband felt threatened by Kelly and feared for their lives.

-Susan said she, her husband and Kelly cried as the parents confronted Kelly about sexually abusing their daughter.
+Susan said she, her husband and Kelly cried as the parents confronted Kelly about sexually abuse their daughter at age 14.
 While asking for forgiveness, she said Kelly also said: “You are either with us or against us.”

 She took Kelly’s words as a threat.
 “We were very, very frightened,” she said.

 Another key witness was Kelly’s ex-girlfriend Lisa Van Allen.
-She told jurors she stole a sex video around 2000 from a gym bag Kelly had that was full of such recordings on a rare occasion when he left it unattended.
+She told jurors she stole a sex video around 2000 from a gym bag full of such recordings Kelly on a rare occasion when he left it unattended.

 Van Allen said McDavid told her in 2007 that she should have been killed for all the trouble she caused Kelly.